schmiddy/pg_prioritize/doc/prioritize.md

 lost profits, arising out of the use of this software and its documentation, even if Josh Kupershmidt has been advised of the possibility of such damage.

-Josh Kupershmidt specifically disclaim any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Josh Kupershmidt specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The software provided hereunder is on an "as is" basis, and Josh Kupershmidt has no obligations to provide maintenance,